ajorians/Ansible-PiSetups/README.md

 To persist it: ssh-copy-id root@server

+For Raspberian and similar servers you'll need to edit /etc/ssh/sshd_config and change a line to PermitRootLogin yes and then systemctl restart ssh.service

 ## Usage
 You can run a playbook on a subset of the machines like so: ansible-playbook -i inventory.ini BasicSetupSteps.yml --ask-vault-pass --limit 'asterisk'